 LLM rules for PostgreSQL

-Postgres is incredibly versatile.
-From storing vectors to power your LLMs, to using it as a task queue.
-Simple, versatile, and extensible.
+Postgres is incredibly versatile: from storing vectors to acting as a task queue.
+Its simplicity and extensibility make it a reliable tool.

-- Customizable.
-Can check for anything you ask it to.
+- Customizable – can check for anything you ask.

 Preventing table locks by enforcing concurrent indexes

 Table locks cause downtime and affect your bottom line.
-Only add concurrent indexes:
+This rule makes concurrent indexes mandatory.

 When creating indexes in PostgreSQL, always use the `CONCURRENTLY` option to prevent blocking writes during index creation.